High heat to build in North Texas later this week

-Heat advisories have already been issued for areas south of the Metroplex.
-This will likely be expanded northward into the DFW area by Friday.
+The Dallas-Fort Worth Metroplex and areas to the south were included in a Heat Advisory issued Wednesday.
+It is in effect until 8 p.m.
+Friday.

-While the temperatures should stay below record territory, it'll be close several days.
+While the temperatures should stay below record territory, it'll be close for several days.

 If you have to be out in the heat, make sure you are drinking plenty of water and taking breaks often in the A/C or shade.
 Stay safe yall!